top of page

 Below, we break down what a real landscape design plan includes, why it matters in Fairhaven's coastal conditions, and how proper planning prevents expensive mistakes.

 Most landscape jobs fail because nobody planned them properly.
 Contractor shows up, starts digging, realizes drainage is a problem, then tries to fix it after hardscaping is already in.
-Or plants go in without anyone checking the sun exposure, and they die after one season.
+Plants go in without anyone checking the sun exposure, and they die after one season.
 Or a patio gets built without considering how water runs off the roof during storms.

 Landscape design plans solve this by figuring everything out before work starts.
 We look at your property's current condition, identify what needs fixing, and create a plan that addresses drainage, grading, plant placement, hardscaping, irrigation, and lawn installation in the right order.
 Sometimes we use CAD drawings for complex projects.
 Other times, a detailed site plan with measurements and notes works fine.
 Either way, you get a blueprint showing what goes where and why.